chopralab/CLAW/readme.md

-# CLAW-MRM - Comprehensive MRM Lipidome Automation Workflow
+# CLAW-MRM - Comprehensive MRM Lipidomics Automation Workflow

 CLAW-MRM (Comprehensive MRM Lipidome Automation Workflow) is a powerful lipidomics workflow designed to automate and standardize lipid data analysis.
 It provides a set of tools and scripts that streamline various tasks such as data parsing, matching, statistical analysis, and visualization.
 This workflow is particularly helpful for researchers in the field of lipidomics as it ensures consistency in data processing and enables efficient exploration and interpretation of lipid expression patterns.